lesander/kamergotchi-bot/README.md

 When you've obtained a player token, replace `{myPlayerToken}` with your token and run the program.
 You can check the progress of the bot on your phone in the Kamergotchi app.

+## Updating
-To update kamergotchi-bot to a newer version, run the following command.
+To update your `kamergotchi-bot` to a newer version, run the following command.
 ```shell
 npm update -g kamergotchi
 ```